 Ekaterina, Germany (Nutrition, Lifestyle, Herbal treatment)

-Last year I started working with Nadia on my long term bladder inflammation and burn out.
+Last year I started working with Nadia on my chronic cystits (long-term bladder inflammation) and burnout.
 I had to change my diet and take herbal powders plus some plant-based supplements.
 It takes time, and I am moving slowly but steadily towards healing.
-My bladder inflammation is almost gone, and my burn out is also showing fewer signs.
+My cystitis is almost gone, and my burnout is also showing fewer signs.
 I am grateful to Nadia for a sane and precise approach.
 She is easy to work with.

 Alex, Cambridgeshire (Massage treatment)